wise-introvert/imageboard/README.md

     // Maximum attachments count for a post.
     maxAttachments: number,

+    // Board "feature" flags.
+    features: {
       // (`2ch.hk` only)
-    // Whether this board allows "Subject" when posting a new reply or creating a new thread.
+      // If this board disallows "Subject" field when posting a new reply
+      // or creating a new thread, this flag is gonna be `false`.
-    areSubjectsAllowed: boolean,
+      subject: boolean,

       // (`2ch.hk` only)
       // Whether this board allows attachments on posts.
-    areAttachmentsAllowed: boolean,
+      attachments: boolean,

       // (`2ch.hk` only)
       // Whether this board allows specifying "tags" when creating a new thread.
-    areTagsAllowed: boolean,
+      tags: boolean,

       // (`2ch.hk` only)
       // Whether this board allows voting for comments/threads.
-    hasVoting: boolean,
+      votes: boolean
+    },

     // (both `lynxchan` and `2ch.hk`)
     // An array of "badges" (like country flags but not country flags)